evahteri/Path-Finder/documentation/test_specification.md

 ## Empiric testing

 Routes are visualized in graphic user interface.
 Visited nodes (pixels) are yellow, fastest route is green and unvisited nodes stay white.
-Currentlty it is up to the user to decide if the result is correct by counting the fastest route manually.
 The app also prints the length of the shortest path.

 ## Performance testing